gaurav-hegde/gaurav-hegde/README.md

 # Gaurav Hegde

-I'm a Final year student at VIT Vellore, studying Computer Science and Engineering.
-I make websites and enjoy learning about machine learning.
+I am a final-year student at VIT Vellore and currently employed at ION Group.
+With a strong foundation in web development using Python and Next.js, I enjoy exploring and adapting to new tech stacks.
+Throughout my journey, I've dabbled in various fields, including data science and machine learning, and thrive in problem-solving situations that challenge me to think critically and creatively.
+I'm always open to collaborations and new project ideas but my primary focus at the moment is on my work at ION.

 ## Tech Stack